How to call functions with chat models

 print(response_message.content)

-The album with the most tracks is titled "Greatest Hits," and it contains 57 tracks.
+The album with the most tracks is titled "Greatest Hits," which contains 57 tracks.

 Next Steps